dhruvp24/Pedestrian-Classifier/README.md

 2. Inference.ipynb - User can give their own input to check how the classifier works
 3. Sample Inputs - This folder contains sample images which can be used as input to test the model
 4. Results - This folder contains the output the inferenence.ipynb genrates when the sample inputs are used.
-5. Models - This folder contains the trained models which can be loaded in the inferenece.ipynb
+5. Models (present in One Drive) - This folder contains the trained models which can be loaded in the inferenece.ipynb
 6. Demo - This video file shows how to use inference.ipynb on the kaggle to check the model

 ## Datasets